samthorold/scribbles/docs/30-other-risk-controls.md

 Risk can be managed through diversification within

 - Lines of business
+    - Just sell something new e.g. motor insurance
 - Geographies
 - Providers of reinsurance
+    - i.e. use more than one in case it fails
 - Investments
     - Asset classes
     - Within an asset classes
+- Age group
+- Policy term
+- Purpose of ...
+- Number of lives
+- Sales channel

 Diversification can also be achieved by entering into reciprocal reinsurance arrangements.